Skip to content

 Commercial cadence

-Start with the audit, move into one pilot lane, and keep the retainer focused on measured gains rather than vague AI maintenance.
+Start with the sales desk audit, move into one proposal desk build, and keep stabilization focused on measured gains rather than vague AI maintenance.

 • Audit before build